griseyu/DESIGNING-AND-DEVELOPING-SOFTWARE-APPLICATIONS_SHU_Project_Team1/README.md

 - [x] To set up a database in MongoDB:
-1. Copy a folder ... into your Desktop.
+1. Download backup.zip and unzip it in your Desktop (so it is a folder called backup)
-2. In your terminal/shell copy the code below, substitute "groupOne" with any name you want to set for our database and "Name" and "Users" with your higher-level path to Desktop.
+2. In your terminal/shell copy the code below, substitute "Name" and "Users" with your higher-level path to Desktop

 **mongorestore --db=ddsa-project --dir=/Users/!Name!/Desktop/backup/ddsa-project**